ianbryant2/Flappy_Bird_AI/README.md

 When training, the AI will save its best model in ```\path\to\Flappy_Bird_AI\model``` In this folder there will be a pt file of the model as well as a txt with its best score that it achieved

+When the program is launched you may need to change window focus to newly made window

 In order to exit the program use the <kbd>Esc</kbd> key